SPRING FY 18 PROGRAM ANNOUNCEMENT

 TECHNOLOGY ACCELERATION PROGRAM (TAP)

 The Technology Acceleration Program (TAP) is a USTAR competitive grant program that supports private sector technology development for Utah-based companies.
 Proposed work can include, but is not limited to, research and development, proof of concept, product validation, and product development.
-TAP grants must be used to accelerate the development and commercialization of a technology and project proposals must identify specific technical milestones leading to the proposed outcome.
+TAP grants must be used to accelerate the development and commercialization of a technology and project proposals must identify specific technical and business milestones leading to the proposed outcome.

 - Company must be Utah-based; i.e. maintain its principal place of business in Utah.
 To be considered Utah-based, a company must: